 As we have shown, web and mobile security is a diverse and broad topic covering many areas.
 This Knowledge Area emphasised an intersectional approach by exploring security concepts and mechanisms that can be found in both the web and the mobile worlds.
-It therefore builds upon and extends the insights from other Knowledge Areas, in particular the Software Security CyBOK Knowledge Area [6], Network Security CyBOK Knowledge Area [5], Human Factors CyBOK Knowledge Area [20], Operating Systems & Virtualisation CyBOK Knowledge Area [3], Privacy & Online Rights CyBOK Knowledge Area [49], Authentication, Authorisation & Accountability (AAA) CyBOK Knowledge Area [4] and the Physical Layer and Telecommunications CyBOK Knowledge Area [7].
+It therefore builds upon and extends the insights from other Knowledge Areas, in particular the Software Security CyBOK Knowledge Area [6], Network Security CyBOK Knowledge Area [5], Human Factors CyBOK Knowledge Area [20], Operating Systems & Virtualisation CyBOK Knowledge Area [3], Privacy & Online Rights CyBOK Knowledge Area [4], Authentication, Authorisation & Accountability CyBOK Knowledge Area [7].